guissmejia/Landing-Page/README.md

 This is a landing page created with technologies like React.js and the css preprocessor, Stylus, 100% responsive.

-Cuenta con pruebas de Unit Testing con Jest, las cuales se encuentran en la rama "test"
+It has Unit Testing tests with Jest, which are found in the "test" branch

 ## Installation